 Even experienced bettors sometimes mess up when chasing CLV.
 In general, you won't always be able to find the best lines and odds throughout the week, even if you try.
 Chasing CLV can sometimes lead to making rash betting decisions.

-Here are a few things to avoid with CLV betting:
+Here are three things to avoid with CLV betting:

 - Chasing line moves too late: If you're jumping on a line that's already moved three times, you're probably getting the worst of it.